jaredmauch/uefi-cert-research/README.md

 # uefi-cert-research
 UEFI certificate research

-This script will search one or more files for asn1 x509 data which is used to validate.
+This script will search one or more files for x509 data which is used to validate uefi drivers and bootloaders

-`sudo apt install -y python3-asn1 python3-cryptography`
+`sudo apt install -y python3-cryptography`

-Older releases you need:

-`sudo apt install -y python3-asn1crypto`

-the script should automatically use one or the other.

 On a typical linux machine you can run the following: